 Watch for increased sleepiness or decreased breathing when starting Gabapentin capsules or when the dose is increased.
 Get help right away if breathing problems occur.
 These serious breathing problems may be fatal.
 Read more about this serious FDA warning here.

 Don't Abruptly Stop Gabapentin

 Abruptly stopping any form of gabapentin can lead to worsened seizures and unpleasant withdrawal side effects, so it's best to slowly stop the drug over a period of time.
-Your doctor will know how to do this.
-Doses may need to be reduced if you have kidney disease, too.
+Your doctor will direct you on how to do this appropriately.
+Doses may need to be reduced with kidney disease, too.

 - It's important to review the FDA-approved Medication Guide that comes with your gabapentin prescription, whether it be the generic, or the brand Neurontin, Horizant or Gralise.

 - There are many side effects, and most you will not experience; however, it's still important to be aware of them and discuss with your doctor.